Ahn Pan-seok

-Ahn Pan-seok (born November 1961) is a South Korean television director.
-Ahn directed the Korean dramas Something In The Rain (2018), Roses and Bean Sprouts (1999), Ajumma (2000), Behind the White Tower (2007), How Long I've Kissed (2012), Secret Affair (2014), and Heard It Through the Grapevine (2015).
+Ahn Pan Suk (27 November 1961 – 12 August 2026) was a South Korean television director.
+He directed the Korean dramas Something In The Rain (2018), Roses and Bean Sprouts (1999), Ajumma (2000), Behind the White Tower (2007), How Long I've Kissed (2012), Secret Affair (2014), and Heard It Through the Grapevine (2015).
 He also directed the film Over the Border (2006).

-Career
+Life and career

-Ahn Pan-seok was born in Seoul in 1961.
+Ahn Pan Suk was born in Uiryeong on 27 November 1961.
 He graduated from Sejong University with a degree in English Language and Literature.
 In 1986, he and fellow cinephiles from Sejong collaborated on the 22-minute short film In Praise of Idleness; the crew consisted of Yoo Ha as the director, Kim Sung-su as cinematographer, Ahn handled the lighting, and poet Jin Yi-jeong wrote the screenplay.

-Ahn was hired by MBC's drama production division in 1987, then worked as an assistant director on Humble Men in 1991 and My Mother's Sea in 1993.
+He was hired by MBC's drama production division in 1987, then worked as an assistant director on Humble Men in 1991 and My Mother's Sea in 1993.
 He made his directorial debut in 1994 with Love Greetings, part of the single-episode anthology MBC Best Theater; he would go on to direct eight Best Theater episodes throughout the 1990s.

 His first series as a production director (or "PD") was the weekend morning drama Partner (1994–1998), which was followed by the popular family dramas Roses and Bean Sprouts (1999) and Ajumma (2000–2001), and the romantic comedy I Love You, Hyun-jung (2002).
 He resigned from MBC in 2003 and became a freelancer, working on A Problem at My Younger Brother's House for SBS.

-After fifteen years in television, Ahn directed his first film in 2006.
+After 15 years in television, Ahn directed his first film in 2006.
 Over the Border (titled South of the Border in Korean) was a melodrama starring Cha Seung-won as an orchestra horn player from Pyongyang who defects, then later re-encounters his North Korean sweetheart (Jo Yi-jin) but he's already married to a South Korean wife (Shim Hye-jin).
 Ahn said, "Our society has greatly matured―enough not to ban the use of the North Korean flag or portraits of Kim Il Sung in movies.
 The audience should have fun watching images of a North Korea they've only heard about."
 Over the Border received good reviews, but was unsuccessful at the box office.